junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 He sees grey sky and ominous shades of trees swaying, monsters eying covetously.
 Dean sees his own back, from Cas's view, holding the bone blade, slashing the attacking leviathans and all other monsters.
 Cas dodges and ducks and strikes back too, for the ones that jump him, but all the while, Dean notices, his own figure is always, always remain in the view.
 Every time he's slightly overwhelmed, Cas comes to his side.

 He thinks back to his own experience, and the view shifts along with his train of thought.
 He's killing the monsters, fierce and ruthless.
 He glares at the ones that are coming to him, and he watches out for the ones coming to Cas.
-He glances at Cas's hand that usually would hold an angel blade but not this time, he itches to hand the angel his blade.
-Instead, he jumps in front of him, blocking the hideous looks those surrounding leviathans throw at him.
+He glances at Cas's hand that usually would hold an angel blade but empty this time, he itches to hand him his blade.
+Instead, he throws himself in front of Cas, blocking the hideous looks those surrounding leviathans shoot at him.
 He kills them before they can reach within an arm's distance to Cas.

 *Oh.* Dean hears Cas's quiet voice murmur at the view from the back of the head, knowing he's watching the same scene replayed from the different angle for the first time.